arodri04/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    its the structure and style of documents.
 2. What is an event?
+    an event is when something is inputed like a click or a scroll
 3. What is an event listener?
+    an event listener watches a specific portion for a certain event so it can trigger something.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? because we would get more functions to use such as .sort().
 5. What is a component?
+    a reusable bit of code that performs a task.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account